Eschatologue/CM_wiki/docs/class/fighter/echo-knight.md

 ### Level 3: Unleash Incarnation

 You can heighten your echo's fury.
 Whenever you take the **:rsc-a: Attack**{ .rsc } action, you can make one additional attack from the echo's position.
 You can use this feature a number of times equal to your Constitution modifier (a minimum of 1).
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 7: Echo Avatar